calico/impulse/README.md

 ### Formulating priors

-The most important contribution of this work is aaplying priors to impulse models since there are natural constraints on parameter values which should hold (non-negative rates, non-negative times, rise before fall).
+The most important contribution of this work is applying priors to impulse models since there are natural constraints on parameter values which should hold (non-negative rates, non-negative times, rise before fall).
 When these constraints are violated, a good fit may occur, but